Moundville Archaeological Site: Excavations and interpretation

 The first major excavations were done in 1905-06 by Clarence Bloomfield Moore, an independent archeologist, before archaeology had become a professional field of scholarship.
 His work first brought the site national attention and contributed to archaeologists developing the concept of the Southeastern Ceremonial Complex.
 One of his many discoveries was a finely carved diorite bowl depicting a crested wood duck.
 He later donated this work to the Smithsonian Institution, together with more than 500 other pieces.

 Although the state had shown little interest in the site, after Moore removed this and many of the site's finest artifacts, the Alabama Legislature passed a law prohibiting people from taking any other artifacts from the state.
 Archaeological techniques in general were relatively crude when compared to modern standards, but some professionals even during his time criticized Moore for his excavation techniques.

 The first large-scale scientific excavations of the site began in 1929 by Walter B. Jones, director of the Alabama Museum of Natural History, and the archaeologist David L. DeJarnette.
 During the 1930s, Jones used some workers from the Civilian Conservation Corps for excavation as well as stabilization of the mounds.
 This was a work program developed by the President Franklin D. Roosevelt administration during the Great Depression.

-In the early 21st century, work is led by Dr. Jim Knight, Curator of Southeastern Archaeology at the University of Alabama.
-He is conducting field research at Moundville with an emphasis on ethnohistorical reconstruction.
-A ceremonial "earth lodge" was discovered in 2007, and about 15 percent of the site has been excavated.